 This chapter aims to present the training resources to learn how to use NOA.
 Users are able to self-onboard using the instructions and exercises presented in the user manual.
 It aims to give users the necessary information and experience to be able to use NOA in their daily life.
 However, we recommend our users to book training sessions with an O&M specialist for an assisted training.
-Below you will find an overview of the training resources found in the user manual, as well as three detailed lesson plans for O&M specialists to teach the use of NOA - for white cane users, guide dog owners, and for individuals transitioning from the cane to a guide dog.
+Below you will find an overview of the training resources found in the user manual, as well as a detailed lesson plan for O&M specialists to teach the use of NOA.